Status: Fairly common regular spring and fall migrant statewide. Uncommon regular breeder north and northwest.

 Elsewhere, the only confirmed breeding occurred in Thomas Co, where Ford (1959) stated that on “several occasions we observed adults feeding fledglings” in 1957 along the Middle Loup River.
 Short (1961) found it common there in 1955 also, and there is a set of eggs collected 4 Jun at UNSM from Thomas Co.
-The only recent summer (Jun-Jul) report from this area was of one 30 Jun 2019; two there 3 Jun 2017 and one on 11 Jun 1986 may have been migrants.
+The only recent summer (Jun-Jul) reports from this area are of one 30 Jun 2019; two there 3 Jun 2017 and one on 11 Jun 1986 may have been migrants.

 - Breeding phenology: